Programming in Neut

 The compiler reports an error if you rewrite the example above so that it uses the variable f

 more than once.
-This behavior is to avoid unexpected copying of values.
+This behavior prevents unexpected copying of values.
 You can satisfy the compiler by renaming f

 into !f